Keto-Friendly Cool Whip: Top 14 Brands That Won’t Kick You Out of Ketosis (Ranked)

 Now, 365 by Whole Foods is not truly sugar free, but it’s the closest any store-bought brands come to being clean keto.
 It’s all-organic, from the cane sugar and real vanilla to the natural stabilizers that Whole Foods uses to replace carrageenan.

-Swapping out carb-rich, corn-syrup-filled whip cream with a higher quality product like this is one way on how to jump start weight loss.
+Swapping out carb-rich, corn-syrup-filled whip cream with a higher quality product like this is one way to jump start weight loss.

 Customer reviews rate 365 highly for its rich, indulgent taste that beats most other keto-friendly whipped creams.
-This is cool whip keto dieters can enjoy without the usual additives, even with the half-gram of carbs
+This is a keto-friendly cool whip that dieters can enjoy without the usual additives, despite containing half a gram of carbs.

 • Serving Size: 6g